Wealthy nations applaud their leaders’ covid-19 responses. The U.S. and U.K. are the exceptions.

 An equal number of respondents in Britain said their country was more and less divided.

 Pew said it gathered the data using nationally representative surveys of 14,276 adults from June 10 through Aug.
 3, with all interviews conducted by phone.
-The margin of error ranged from 3.1 percent in South Korea to 4.2 percent in Belgium.
+The margin of error ranged from 3.1 percentage points in South Korea to 4.2 in Belgium.

 Some governments have placed heavy importance on national unity during the pandemic.
 In Denmark, officials have often used the word “samfundssind,” which roughly translates as the act of putting the community’s needs above one’s own, to emphasize the need for social distancing.

-According to a study by Danish researcher Marianne Rathje, use of the old-fashioned word soared after Prime Minister Mette Frederiksen used it during a news conference on March 11.
+According to a study by Danish researcher Marianne Rathje, use of the old-fashioned word soared after Prime Minister Mette Frederiksen used it during a news conference March 11.

 Trine Mogensen, a professor of immunology at Aarhus University Hospital, said that in part because of the history of political cooperation in Denmark, where political parties often rule in coalitions, there had been relatively little political disagreement over the country’s covid-19 response.